kapteyn-astro/kapteyn/SPHINX/intro.rst

   :mod:`ascarray`, a binary module containing the base function for module :mod:`tabarray`.

-.. index:: prerequisites, Python, WCSLIB, NumPy, PyFITS, matplotlib
+.. index:: prerequisites, Python, NumPy, PyFITS, matplotlib

 Prerequisites
 -------------

-To install the Kapteyn Package, at least Python_ 2.4, Mark Calabretta's WCSLIB_, and NumPy_ are required.
+To install the Kapteyn Package, at least Python_ 2.4 and NumPy_ are required.
 For using it, the availability of PyFITS_ and matplotlib_ are recommended.

-An often-encountered problem is that WCSLIB's default installation procedure installs its lib/ and include/ directories under /usr/local/ while the system is not configured for this.
-This can be fixed by changing the system's configuration, e.g., by changing /etc/ld.so.conf, or WCSLIB can be installed under /usr.
-See the file INSTALL in WCSLIB's distribution.
+Mark Calabretta's WCSLIB_ does not need to be installed separately anymore.
+Its code is now included in the Kapteyn Package under the GNU Lesser General Public License.

 .. _Python: http://www.python.org/
 .. _WCSLIB: http://www.atnf.csiro.au/people/mcalabre/WCS/